After-Shock/Cloudbox-wiki/FAQ.md

 Try running docker start command again.
 You will have your container up and running magically without any errors.

-_Note: If it still doesnt start, try rebuilding the container. _

 source: https://forums.docker.com/t/what-to-do-when-all-docker-commands-hang/28103/5